Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Results from IA SMC algorithms

+MCMC samples were obtained using data up to and including $t_k = 84, 85, 86, 87, 90, 100, 110$ and 120, with Figure \ref{fig:KL6.1} and Table \ref{tbl:inf} summarising the results.
+In Figure \ref{fig:KL6.1}(A), KL discrepancies between $\smcdens{t_k\lvert 83}$ and $\mcmcdens{t_k}$ are plotted over time for each combination of algorithm and threshold.
+To calibrate these KL divergences, a further 40 MCMC chains were obtained at each of these times.
+The KL divergences between these posterior distributions from the original reference MCMC analysis were then calculated.
+This formed a distribution of KL values that are typical of MCMC samples from our target distribution.
+If $\smcdens{t_k\lvert t_l}$ attains the gold-standard then it should return a KL divergence that could feasibly come from this distribution.
+Therefore we generate a `KL target' (see Table \ref{tbl:inf}), the $95\%$ quantile of these sampled KL values and diagnose significant difference in the MCMC and SMC-obtained distributions when their KL divergence is larger than this KL target.

 Performance of the continuous-time algorithm appears strongly linked to the acceptance rate of the block approximate Gibbs' proposals.
-This acceptance rate is particularly low prior to $t_k = 87$, before undergoing a sudden step change and increasing from 1-2\% to 15-20\%, although, for $r_A^* = 0.5$, this step change only occurred in about 50\% of runs.
-In contrast, the acceptance rates for the discrete-time algorithm are consistently around 5\% throughout, as seen from the number of proposals required over time (Figure \ref{fig:KL6.1}(C)).
-The result of this is that, from day 87 onwards, far fewer proposals are required in total for the continuous-time algorithm, even if the number of rejuvenation times increases.
+This acceptance rate is particularly low (1-2\%) prior to $t_k = 87$, when it undergoes a step change to 15-20\%.
+In contrast, the acceptance rates for the discrete-time algorithm are consistently around 5\% throughout, as seen from the constant number of iterations required over time (Figure \ref{fig:KL6.1}(B)).
+As a result, from day 87 onwards, far fewer proposals are required in total for the continuous-time algorithm, even if the number of rejuvenation times increases.